Executive Assistant Agency vs Offshore Virtual Assistant: The Real Comparison for CEOs

 There is a category of EA work that requires something different: judgement, accumulated context, proactive thinking, and the kind of relationship trust that develops over time.

 According to DonnaPro, the CEOs who get the most value from EA support are those who treat it as a long-term strategic relationship rather than a task-sourcing arrangement.
-That relationship requires continuity, consistency, and mutual investment - none of which the offshore model is designed to sustain.

 When Should You Actually Use an Offshore VA Service?